top of page

 How to take measurements

+After placing an order for a Limit Latex piece, we ask you to fill in a measuring form with all your measurements.
 Sizing is important, and this page will help you to properly take measurements.

 Every piece of clothing -especially latex- starts with taking the correct measurements.
 But how do you do that?